peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-True if this object's value is MinValue or greater, and MaxValue or less; otherwise, false.
+ `true`  if this object's value is  `Int32.MinValue`  or greater, and `Int32.MaxValue`  or less, otherwise,  `false` .

 ### CanFitInInt64

     public bool CanFitInInt64();

-Not documented yet.
+Returns whether this object's value can fit in a 64-bit signed integer.

 <b>Returns:</b>

-A Boolean object.
+ `true`  if this object's value is  `Int64.MinValue`  or greater, and `Int64.MaxValue`  or less, otherwise,  `false` .

 ### CompareTo